martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

 pagination buttons that reload these items dynamically (after clicking a button the url doesn't change. changes after hash tag # doesn't count).
 Using *Element click selector* you can select these items and buttons that need to be clicked.
-The scraper turing scraping phase will click these buttons to extract all elements.
+The scraper during scraping phase will click these buttons to extract all elements.
 Also you need to add child selectors for the *Element click selector* that select data within each element.
 In figure 1 you can see how to configure the *Element click selector* to extract data from the described site.